Balancing investment in infrastructure for today and tomorrow.

 We need to be responsible and resourceful in investing to renew important community assets such as Parkinson Recreation Centre, roads, bridges and City Park to name a few examples.
 It is more cost effective and efficient to renew this infrastructure while we still can, rather than wait for a point where it would need to be replaced with an even more expensive new-build.

-Funding opportunities being looked at include, but are not limited to: Development Cost Charges (DCCs), user fees and public/private partnerships.
-In 2019 staff will explore new ways of funding the deficit to maintain, renew and expand roads, parks, recreational facilities and other city infrastructure.
+Funding opportunities being looked at include, but are not limited to: Development Cost Charges (DCCs), Drainage Utility, Community Amenity Contributions (CACs) and density bonusing, user fees and public/private partnerships.
+In 2019 staff will continue to explore new ways of funding the deficit to maintain, renew and expand roads, parks, recreational facilities and other city infrastructure.